 The balance is adjusted, if necessary, to obtain balance indications for all measurements that will be within the range of the optical scale or digital indications of the balance without changing the dial settings for the built-in weights, if present.
 The standard and the test weight are each weighed.
 A small, calibrated weight, called a sensitivity weight, is added to the test weight and these are weighed

-The single substitution procedure is the same for all of the balances mentioned above, but the adjustment of the balance to prepare for the intercomparison and the selection of the sensitivity weight differ slightly depending upon the balance used.
-When steps specific to a particular balance are required, they are given in subsections of the procedure identified by a, b, and c along with the balance type.
+The single substitution procedure is the same for all the balances mentioned above, but the adjustment of the balance to prepare for the intercomparison and the selection of the sensitivity weight differ slightly depending upon the balance used.